If you seek stability, career growth, and job progression, consider a career in engineering.

-While not strictly required for a career in engineering, these certifications reflect your skills and devotion to ensuring a certain degree of professional growth and can help make your resume stand out to every potential employer.
+While not strictly required for a career in engineering, these certifications reflect your skills to ensure a certain degree of professional growth.
+They can help make your resume stand out to every potential employer.

-5. Employment Opportunities for Engineers in Australia
+7. Employment Opportunities for Engineers in Australia

 There are plenty of employment opportunities for engineers in Australia.
 Most engineering professions in Australia offer an opportunity for growth, innovative experimentation, creative thinking, and intriguing design and development.

-As an engineer, you get to work in diverse areas like watercraft, aircraft, software programs, road designs, and more.
+As an engineer, you work in diverse areas like watercraft, aircraft, software programs, road designs, and more.